 In almost all states, dog-bite statutes don't affect the other rules for suing someone who's responsible for an injury caused by a dog.
 Depending on the situation, that means an injured person may sue based on a strict liability statute, the owner's negligence, or the one-bite rule.
 If a court finds that one of those doesn't apply, it could still allow the case to move forward on another legal principle.

-The chart below shows the main features of the statutes in the states that have strict-liability (or "sort of strict" liability) dog-bite laws.
+The chart below shows the main features of the statutes in the states that have strict liability (or "sort of strict" liability) dog-bite laws.
 In states that aren't listed here, lawsuits for dog bites must be based on either the dog owner's negligence or the one-bite rule.

-Note that the laws shown below were updated as of December 2020.
+Note that the laws shown below were updated as of March 2023.
 Because states can change their laws at any time, it's always a good idea to check the current statutes.
 (You can find your state's laws by searching on this Library of Congress guide to state laws.)

 State |